 While the number of children with type 1 and type 2 diabetes is small, schools must be prepared to prevent, recognize, and react to emergency medical involving students with type 1 diabetes.
 Children and adolescents with diabetes are at risk for low and high blood sugars, which if left untreated, can lead to insulin shock or diabetic ketoacidosis.
 Severe low blood sugar or insulin shock is treated with an injection of Glucagon or concentrated sugar on the oral mucous membrane.
 In diabetic ketoacidosis, high levels of ketones build up when blood sugars are too high or when the student with diabetes is getting sick.
 Treatment for diabetic ketoacidosis involves the administration of insulin to lower blood sugar levels.
 Very high levels of ketones can cause loss of consciousness.

-See the National Association of School Nurses Position Statement Diabetes Management in the School Setting (Revised February 2017) for a description and guidance on the role of school nurses in managing diabetes.
+See the National Association of School Nurses Position Statement Diabetes Management in the School Setting (2019) for a description and guidance on the role of school nurses in managing diabetes.

 - American Diabetes Association

 - Emergency Action Plan - Department of Health Services

 - eSchoolCare, an evidence-based online resource for school nurses is available by subscription.
 Content on chronic illnesses including asthma, allergies, and diabetes is presented by experts.

 - School Nurse Summer Institute 2016—Managing Diabetes Safely in the School Setting: A framework for collaborative care

 - Templates for Individual Health Care Plan for Diabetes Management with Insulin Pump and 504 Accommodation Plan that are age-appropriate and technology-dependent.